Muhammad Abubakar

 Recognition and achievements

-- Government deployment — Software deployed for Civil Hospital Quetta under the Health Department of Balochistan, with a .pk government domain backlink (birdquetta.com)
+• Government deployment — Software deployed for Civil Hospital Quetta under the Health Department of Balochistan.

-- First local antivirus — CodeForge Guardian is Pakistan's first locally-built Windows antivirus software, addressing a gap in the domestic cybersecurity market
+• First local antivirus — CodeForge Guardian is among the first locally-built Windows antivirus products in Pakistan, addressing a gap in the domestic cybersecurity market.

 See also